ky-rafaels/image-signing-example/README.md

 # Validating Signature Using Public Rekor

-Apply manifest below to validate signatures using the public Rekor and Fulcio endpoints for keyless signature validation
+First, something easy with a straight forward example using sigstore publicly exposed endpoints for rekor, fulcio etc. Apply manifest below to validate signatures using the public Rekor and Fulcio endpoints for keyless signature validation

 ```bash
 cat << EOF >> keyless-rekor-public.yaml